 The kitchen/diner also has exposed stone walls, a slate-tiled floor and a spectacular sea view.
 There is a large dining table which easily seats six, lit by an overhead lantern.
 The kitchen is stylish, traditional in feel, unfussy, and well-equipped, with electric oven and hob, fridge/freezer, dishwasher and washing machine.
 There is a back door leading through to a small lobby/boot-room, which in turn leads out to the back garden and the ‘Bank Top’ (water’s edge) where there is a private bench belonging to the cottage.

 On the first floor, the master bedroom is huge and airy, with a king-size bed and a TV.
-There are storage cupboards, a dressing table and stool, as well as a small sofa, and plenty of space to put the guest bed (for a child), should you need it.
+There are storage cupboards, a dressing table and stool, as well as a small leather sofa, and plenty of space to put the guest bed (for a small child), should you need it.
 This bedroom has the same great view as the living area, of the Pele Tower opposite.
 The second bedroom has two single beds and a wardrobe, and enjoys the spectacular sea view from the back of the cottage.